anuzzolese/oke-challenge-2016/README.md

 2. For task 1 and 2 provide access to the application as webservice (specifications [here](https://github.com/anuzzolese/oke-challenge-2016/blob/master/example_data/GERBIL_integration.md)), with input/output provided in [NIF](http://persistence.uni-leipzig.org/nlp2rdf/) format.
 The final evaluation  will be carried out via [GERBIL](http://gerbil.aksw.org).
 The implementation of the evaluation for tasks 1-2 is already available on GERBIL (also accessible as open source code) as [Web demo](http://gerbil.aksw.org/gerbil/config).
 Participants can autonomously test their system using GERBIL (selecting as Experiment Type either OKE Challenge 2015 - Task 1 or OKE Challenge 2015 - Task 2).
 For task 3 participants will have to produce results in the specified format.
-3. The URI for the final system (for task1-2) / results on test set (for task 3)  must be provided by **April 8th, 2016** when the organizers will evaluate the systems against the **evaluation dataset**, which will be publicly released after announcement of results.
+3. The URI for the final system (for task1-2) / results on test set (for task 3)  must be provided in the Camera Ready version of the paper.
+The organizers will evaluate the systems against the **evaluation dataset** during [ESWC2016](http://2016.eswc-conferences.org).
+The dataset will be publicly released after the announcement of results.

 # Tasks Overview